Zone

 What is a Zone?

-A Zone is a 3D volume defined by two things - perimeter and height.
+A Zone is a 3D volume defined by two things:

 For example